 Caring for Microfiber:

 Microfiber is resilient and easy to care for.
 It is much more stain resistant than the real suede that it resembles.
 To keep microfiber furniture looking great, vacuum or lightly brush weekly to prevent the accumulation of dust and dirt and to prevent dirt from becoming embedded into the fibers.
 There are microfiber specific cleaners on the market, always test first in an inconspicuous area.

 Slip covers and throw pillows can be washed in home washing machines.

 Blot up spills with a paper towel.
-Tougher stains or dried on stains can be cleaned with warm water or mild detergent and water, rubbing in circular motion with damp towel or sponge, pat with dry towel to get completely dry.
+Tougher stains or dried on stains can be cleaned with warm water or mild detergent and water, rubbing in a circular motion with a damp towel or sponge, pat with a dry towel to get completely dry.